-- [Jan 2010] Review talk Cosmic shear: From ellipticities to cosmological parameters from the DUEL meeting at Ringberg.
+- Review talk on cosmic shear, from 2010: From ellipticities to cosmological parameters from the DUEL meeting at Ringberg.

-- [Aug 2009] Download my lecture notes "Bayesian statistics and model selection" from a lecture I held at Shanghai Normal University on August 3, 2009.
+- Lecture notes "Bayesian statistics and model selection" from a lecture I held at Shanghai Normal University in August 2009.

 Class, the Cosmic Linear Anisotropy Solving System, by Julien Lesgourgues et al.